megmcca/lammps/doc/src/fix_press_berendsen.rst

-Reset the pressure of the system by using a Berendsen barostat :ref:`(Berendsen) <Berendsen1>`, which rescales the system volume and (optionally) the atoms coordinates within the simulation box every timestep.
+Reset the pressure of the system by using a Berendsen barostat :ref:`(Berendsen) <Berendsen1>`, which rescales the system volume and (optionally) atom coordinates within the simulation box every timestep.

 Regardless of what atoms are in the fix group, a global pressure is